puppetlabs/puppetlabs-node_encrypt/README.md

 **Note**: Because it requires access to each node's signed certificates, this is only useful on the CA node unless you distribute certificates or generate encrypted blocks on the CA using the `puppet node encrypt` face.
+There is a class included to automate the public certificate distribution.

 ## Usage